-Through the previous 5-Year Service Plan, which was adopted in May 2024 2019, we were able to make tremendous strides toward improving the public transit network in Toronto.
-Highlights of this include the completion of Eglinton Avenue East transit priority lanes, full implementation of Automatic Train Control signalling on Line 1 Yonge-University as well as the continuation of a demand-responsive service plan that meets our customers' needs for public transit.
+Through the previous 5-Year Service Plan, which was adopted in 2019, we were able to make tremendous strides toward improving the public transit network in Toronto.
+Highlights of this include the completion of Eglinton Avenue East transit priority lanes, full implementation of Automatic Train Control signalling on Line 1 Your implementation of Automatic Train Control signalling on Line 1 Yonge-University as well as the continuation of a demand-responsive service plan that meets our customers' needs for public transit.